CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 }
 ```

-When this extension is used the tile's `content` property must be omitted.
+When this extension is used the containing tile's `content` property must be omitted.

 ### Metadata Groups

 This extension may be paired with the [`3DTILES_metadata` extension](../3DTILES_metadata) to assign metadata to each content.
+In this case, each content contains a `3DTILES_metadata` extension object that defines the `group` that the content belongs to.
+The availabe groups and their schema are defined in the `3DTILES_metadata` object of the surrounding tileset.

 ```jsonc
 {